Tinkerforge/doc/en/source/Hardware/Bricklets/Multi_Touch.rst

 to create the pad and connect the wire to it.
 Since it is a capacitive technology you can cover your self created touch panel with thin non-conductive materials.
-If your self created touch pad is too sensitive you can remove some of the aluminium tape.
+If your self created touch pad is too sensitive you can remove some of the aluminum tape.

 Dependent on your touch pads it might be necessary to adjust the sensitivity.
 Use the Brick Viewer Software to play around with it by changing the value until